 My hands were covered with paint and there were was paint all over the newspapers.
-I had no paint thinner of course, as I am trying to stay out of stores due to the pandemic – but the really good news is that my collection of hand sanitizers seemed to dissolve alot of the paint on my hands and clothes!
+I had no paint thinner of course, – but the really good news is that my collection of pandemic hand sanitizers seemed to dissolve a lot of the paint on my hands and clothes!
 Who knew?

 A fair bit of the spilled paint bled through the newspapers and drop cloths – but no worries – I was able to clean it up with paper towels and then chip away any dried paint with my beautifully manicured (not really) nails.

 All in all this was just a messy, tedious job – but guess what?
 It’s really satisfying to have shiny clean radiators.
 The heat turned on the next day, and although there had been paint odour during the painting project, the radiators worked perfectly and there was no more paint odour!

 After I’d painted the 5 downstairs radiators, I realized that I hadn’t painted any of the upstairs radiators.
 I procrastinated on that until the spring and in the meantime we are worked on the upstairs floors!

 I had previously painted the downstairs radiators with Tremclad High Heat Paint in White Gloss.
 Later when I was painting the upstairs radiators, I read that as the radiators are only ever a nice warm temperature, it’s Ok to use latex paint.
 Apparently most Latex Paint will withstand a temperature of 180degreesF.
 So I painted most of the upstairs radiators with latex paint.
 I do feel that the High Heat painted radiators downstairs have a more scrubbable finish, but the painting process was much more pleasant and easy to cleanup for the latex paint.